Core-Collapse Astrophysics with a Five-Megaton Neutrino Detector: Neutrino Burst Detection

 For a particular supernova rate, $R_{{\rm SN},i}$, we can get the expected total rate of $N$-tuplet detections from distances $D_i$ as

-In Fig.~\ref{fig:multiplicities}, we show this as an annual rate, $R_{N,{\rm burst}}$, plotted versus $N$.
-For the supernova rate $R_{{\rm SN},i}$, we have adopted three different models: (i) all supernova candidates shown in Fig.~\ref{fig:snrates} (20 in total); (ii) same as (i), except excluding SN~2002kg, SN~2008S, and the NGC~300 transient as exceptional events (17 in total); the catalog-based rate estimate (line in Fig.~\ref{fig:snrates}).
-As the detection criterion is $N \geq 3$, the annual rate of detectable mini-bursts is obtained by summing $R_{N,{\rm burst}}$ for $N \ge 3$, which yields 0.8, 0.6, and 0.4 supernovae per year, for supernova rate models (i), (ii), and (iii), respectively.
-Adding supernovae from beyond 10 Mpc would not change the rate of $N \ge 3$ multiplets, only increasing the number of unremarkable lower-$N$ multiplets (which, as shown, are already dominated by supernovae in the 8--10 Mpc range).
+where the sum runs over the list of nearby galaxies.
+This sum form is more accurate than an integral form that forces a continuum limit.
+In Fig.~\ref{fig:multiplicities}, we show this as a yearly rate, $R_{N,{\rm burst}}$, plotted versus $N$.
+For the supernova rate $R_{{\rm SN},i}$, we have adopted three different models: (i) all supernova candidates shown in Fig.~\ref{fig:snrates} (22 in total); (ii) same as (i), except excluding SN~2002kg, SN~2008S, and the NGC~300 transient as exceptional events (19 in total); (iii) a catalog-based rate estimate corresponding to the line in Fig.~\ref{fig:snrates} for galaxies at $D>2$~Mpc.
+In the first two cases, the rates depend on integer numbers of observed supernovae; in the third, the rate depends on the ``expected'' (fractional) number of supernovae.
+As the detection criterion is $N \geq 3$, the rate of detectable mini-bursts is obtained by summing $R_{N,{\rm burst}}$ for $N \ge 3$, which yields 0.9, 0.7, and 0.3 mini-bursts per year, for supernova rate models (i), (ii), and (iii), respectively.
+Supernovae from beyond 10~Mpc do not appreciably change the rate of $N \ge 3$ multiplets, only increasing the number of unremarkable lower-$N$ multiplets (which, as shown, are already dominated by supernovae in the 8--10 Mpc range) and can be regarded as a component of the DSNB.
+We emphasize that we view the case (iii) as too conservative, as it significantly underpredicts the number of core collapse events, likely by a factor of $\sim\,$2 (for a fuller discussion, see Ref. \cite{Horiuchi:2011zz}), and also note that none of (i), (ii), and (iii) can account for failed supernovae.